OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ### Usage of server-side rendering and Angular 5 from .NET

 I [mentioned above](#angular-5) that I used a nice Angular 5 template for .NET Core.
-The issue is in the current version of command-line SDK for .NET or Visual Studio this template is missing but there was Angular 4 template instead.
+The issue is that in the current (2.0) version of .NET the CLI for .NET or Visual Studio this template is missing but there is the Angular 4 template instead.

-I foolishly tried to update it manually to Angular 5 that initially worked fine.
-But as soon as I started to build Docker images that included building Angular 5 application in production mode with SSR it broke.
+I foolishly tried to update it manually to Angular 5, that initially worked fine.
+But as soon as I started to build Docker images, that included building the Angular 5 application in production mode with SSR, it broke.
 It turned out that there were breaking changes in SSR from Angular 4 to Angular 5.

-I was already choosing between giving up SSR or giving up Angular 5 when I luckily found that [Microsoft created a new SPA template](https://github.com/aspnet/JavaScriptServices/issues/1288#issuecomment-346003334) with the support of both Angular 5 and [SSR](https://docs.microsoft.com/en-us/aspnet/core/spa/angular?view=aspnetcore-2.1&tabs=visual-studio#server-side-rendering) (although SSR is *not* turned on by default).
+I was already choosing between giving up SSR or giving up Angular 5 when I luckily found that [Microsoft created the new SPA template](https://github.com/aspnet/JavaScriptServices/issues/1288#issuecomment-346003334) with the support of both Angular 5 and [SSR](https://docs.microsoft.com/en-us/aspnet/core/spa/angular?view=aspnetcore-2.1&tabs=visual-studio#server-side-rendering) (although SSR is *not* turned on by default).
 The point was that template was still in beta and it had to be installed manually with

 ```shell
 dotnet new --install Microsoft.DotNet.Web.Spa.ProjectTemplates::2.0.0